 I began to worry.
-What if I had just sent Hanekawa down a dark path?

-Would it be my fault?
+What if I had just sent Hanekawa down a dark path? would it be my fault?

 "Well, I don't want to be a nuisance, so I'll be on my way," she announced.
 "Sorry for the bother, and say hello to Senjogahara for me.
-Though I won't get on your case too much about it because it's a Sunday, don't slack off too much.
-Plus, don't forget that there's a history quiz tomorrow.
-Plus, we're going to have to start getting serious about preparing for the culture festival, so get yourself ready, okay?
+I won't get on your case too much about it because it's a Sunday, don't slack off too much, Plus, don't forget there's a history quiz tomorrow.
+Plus, we're going to have start getting about preparing for the culture festival, so get yourself ready, okay?

 Plus-"

-Hanekawa continued with nine more of those.
+Hanekawa Continued with nine more of those.